PaleovirologyLab/hi-fever/README.md

 - Harnesses parallelisation to optimise compute resources
 - Scales from laptop to cluster
 - Conda, Pixi, and Apptainer compatible
-- LINUX, Windows and MAC compatible
+- Designed for Linux-first execution; macOS is suitable for development and Conda-based runs, and Windows use should be via WSL

 HI-FEVER provides a variety of output information about candidate EVEs, suited to many downstream purposes.
 Outputs include:
 - Genomic coordinates of candidate EVEs